 The Property Tax Extension Limitation Law limits the annual growth of property tax revenue to the CPI-U or 5.0% whichever is lower.
 As a result, even though many of the District's funds are below their individual limits the total levy is limited.
 Additionally, because property taxes in Cook County are collected in the year following when they are levied the annual increase is based on the CPI-U from two years prior to when the taxes are collected.
 In prior years, inflation has been consistent from year to year so the time lapse has not been noticeable to the budget.
 In the years following the onset of the COVID-19 pandemic, the increased inflation has been noticeable.
 Inflation has been between 5.0-8.5% during a time where the District has only been able to capture 1.4%.
-The District will be able to capture that inflation in the future, but limited to a 5.0% increase due to PTELL - still well below recent inflation numbers.
+The District will be able to capture that inflation in the future, but limited to a 5.0% increase due to PTELL still well below recent inflation numbers

-The District is budgeted to spend \$12.3 million on capital projects in 2022.
-The amount includes the projects contained in the 2022-2026 Capital Improvement Plan plus projects that were not completed in prior years, as well as emergency repairs.
-Some of the major projects for 2022 include:
+The District is budgeted to spend \$5.6 million on capital projects in 2023.
+The amount includes the projects contained in the 2023-2027 Capital Improvement Plan plus projects that were not completed in prior years, as well as emergency repairs.
+Some of the major projects for 2023 include:

-- Community Recreation Center Construction
+- Community Recreation Center Completion

 - Rehm Pool Updates

-- Pleasant Home Geothermal Construction
+- Barrie Park Updates

 - Dole Center Updates

 - Technology and Fleet upgrades

 - Conservatory and Cheney Repairs

-Full time staff increased to 54 employees by the end of 2021, this is still lower than before the COVID-19 pandemic.
-The Park District also employed 460 part time employees in 2021.
-Similar to other organizations, the Park District is dealing with staff turnover and facing challenges in hiring both full time and part time roles.
+Full time staff increased to 59 employees by the end of 2022, this is still lower than before the COVID-19 pandemic.
+The Park District also employed 485 part time employees in 2022.
+Like other organizations, the Park District is dealing with staff turnover and facing challenges in hiring both full-time and part-time roles.

-For 2022, staff increased fees and charges by 3.0 percent, the first increase since 2019.
-Staff projected conservative program and fee revenues for 2022 but have surpassed budgeted numbers for the first quarter by 17.0 percent.
-The Recreation and Special Facilities Departments continue to increase program offerings to prepandemic levels.
-The 2022 budget reflects a continuation in expanded program and event offerings across the organization.
-Staff extended their use of resources and engaged in new methods for programming during the height of the pandemic and they continue to use those resources to offer programs while maintaining expenses low where possible.
+For 2023, staff increased fees and charges by 5.0 percent given the significant inflation and increases in staff costs throughout 2022 Pool fees were raised by 10%.
+Staff projected program and fee revenues conservatively for 2022 but have surpassed budgeted numbers for the first quarter by 23%.
+The Recreation and Special Facilities Departments continue to increase program offerings.
+The 2023 budget reflects a continuation in expanded program and event offerings across the organization.
+Staff extended their use of resources and engaged in new methods for programming during the height of the pandemic and they continue to use those resources to offer programs while minimizing expenses.
 The result is aimed at providing an improved program portfolio for the residents of Oak Park.